rfvgyhn/min-ed-launcher/README.md

-# Minimal Elite: Dangerous Launcher
+# Minimal Elite Dangerous Launcher
-Cross-platform launcher for the game Elite: Dangerous.
+Cross-platform launcher for the game Elite Dangerous.
 Created mainly to avoid the long startup time of the default launcher when running on Linux.
 Can be used with Steam and Epic on both Windows and Linux.
 Game accounts purchased via Frontier or Oculus are not supported.